babahgee/Obama-Engine/Obama Engine/engine/documentation/Canvas.md

 - - -

 ## Intro
 The ``Canvas Renderer`` instance is the most important instances in this entire project.
 This allows you to create and render graphics on the web.
 Without this instance, you cannot show any graphics.
-Here a example how to create a Canvas Renderer instance.

-## Required arguments.
+## Required arguments
 The ``Canvas Renderer`` instance requires 3 arguments, I will list the required arguments.
 1. width ``number`` | Canvas width
 2. height ``number`` | Canvas height